Saddle Lake Cree Nation: Reserves

 Saddle Lake Indian Reserve 125 is bordered by Smoky Lake County, the County of St. Paul No. 19, and County of Two Hills No. 21.

 Governance

-Saddle Lake Cree Nation elect their officials through a Custom Electoral System.
+Saddle Lake Cree Nation elect their officials through a custom electoral system.
 Additionally, this Cree Nation maintains two groups of elected officials:

 Saddle Lake Cree Nation

-Saddle Lake Cree Nation on the Saddle Lake Indian Reserve have elected Chief Eric Shirt, and Councillors John Large, Eddy Makokis, Leonard Jackson, Glen Jason Whiskeyjack, James Steinhauer, Pamela Quinn, Cherrilene Steinhauer, Darcy McGilvery.
+Saddle Lake Cree Nation on the Saddle Lake Indian Reserve have elected Chief Dale Steinhauer, and Councillors John Large, Eddy Makokis, Glen Jason Whiskeyjack, James Steinhauer, Kenton Cardinal, Arthur Steinhauer, Charles Cardinal and Kevin Delver.

 Whitefish Lake First Nation

 Saddle Lake Cree Nation on the White Fish Lake Indian Reserve, governing the Reserve as the Whitefish Lake First Nation, also have elected officials.
 The Whitefish Lake First Nation have elected Chief Tom Houle, and Councillors Stan Houle, Greg Sparklingeyes, and Kevin Halfe.